iopav/Notebook-p1/SE/SE.md

 #### output of req development

-A common understanding of the needs of stakeholders.
+Developers have a common understanding of the needs of stakeholders.

 #### method